 Datamonitor Healthcare CV&Met Disease Analysis: Anemia in Chronic Kidney Disease

-The anemia in chronic kidney disease (CKD) market has struggled as usage of high-selling, standard-of-care, injectable erythropoiesis-stimulating agents (ESAs) has declined, especially in the US, due to an increased risk of CV events when targeting higher Hb levels, which has led to lower Hb targets and more caution when deciding to initiate the drugs.
+The anemia in chronic kidney disease market has struggled as usage of high-selling, standard-of-care, injectable ESAs has declined, especially in the US, due to strict cost controls and an increased risk of CV events when targeting higher Hb levels, which has led to the use of lower Hb targets and more caution when deciding to initiate drug treatment.
 Biosimilars have also taken their toll, particularly in Europe, where biosimilar short-acting ESAs have taken a majority share of usage.
-The first biosimilar in the US, Retacrit, was only approved in 2018, so is still ramping.
-The ESAs are poised to lose further share to the oral and potentially safer HIF-PH inhibitors, with roxadustat on track for initial approval in the important US market in early 2021, having already been approved in Japan and China.
-It will be important to see, though, more details from its FDA review.
-The HIF-PH inhibitors also reduce the dose of IV iron needed in dialysis patients and appear to have other advantages as well.
-However, concerns over the angiogenic effects of HIF stabilizers could impact usage, and with limited data on safety for this class of drug, physicians may be reluctant to switch from ESAs, which have been the traditional form of treatment for the past 20 years.
+The first biosimilar in the US, Retacrit, was only approved in 2018, but quarterly sales suggest it may be reaching a plateau.
+The ESAs could lose further share to the oral HIF-PH inhibitors, which are more convenient in non-dialysis patients, reduce the dose of IV iron needed, and have non-inferior efficacy.

 This Datamonitor Healthcare report contains a Disease Analysis module.